harkaitz/win-busybox-base/README.md

     Some compativility functions to be used with the Windows Busybox shell.

+wsudo

+    Usage: wsudo [-u USER] COMMAND

+    Execute command elevated using the local SSHD server to do the elevation.

+wterm

+    Usage: wterm [COMMAND]

 ## Collaborating

-For making bug reports, feature requests and donations visit one of the following links:
+For making bug reports, feature requests, support or consulting visit one of the following links:

 1. [gemini://harkadev.com/oss/](gemini://harkadev.com/oss/)